mattshade/impulse/wp-content/plugins/advanced-ads/readme.txt

 3. Upload the `advanced-ads` directory to the `/wp-content/plugins/` directory
 4. Activate Advanced Ads in the Plugin dashboard

-== Displaying Ads ==
+== Frequently Asked Questions ==

+= Which ad networks are supported? =

+Advanced Ads is compatible with all ad networks and banners from affiliate programs like Google AdSense, Chitika, Clickbank, Amazon, and also Google Double Click (DFP), media.net.

+You can also use it to insert additional ad network tags into header or footer of your site without coding.

+AdSense has even a dedicated ad type leveling the specific options this ad network provides.

+= PHP functions and shortcodes =

 You can use functions and shortcodes to display ads and ad groups.

 The integers in this example are the IDs of the elements.

-Use these shortcode to insert an ad or ad group into your post/page.
+Use these shortcodes to insert an ad or group into your post/page.

 `[the_ad id="24"]`
 `[the_ad_group id="5"]`